-8.2.1.2.2 MIMO Correlation
+8.2.1.2.1 MIMO Correlation

 From equation 7.5-22 in [10], fading coefficients are generated per Tx per Rx for each cluster.
 Therefore, MIMO correlation matrix can be computed from those coefficients for each cluster.
 So, MIMO correlation matrix spectrum is implicit in the way we generate the fading channel coefficients and does not need to be modelled explicitly.

+It is noted that the MIMO correlation can be controlled by introducing Ricean K-factor to all model scenarios and setting the K-factor properly.
+Alternatively, the MIMO correlation can be controlled by modifying the XPR parameter.
+However, this depends on the selected antenna model.

 8.2.2 Path Delay grid for channel models

 The path delay grid for the channel models is defined as equidistant delay grid n*∆T with n∈N0 and ∆T≤1/BW.